junxit/us-congress-bills-117/bill.md

     - **(ii)** would be so licensed or certified but for their past, present, or potential provision of abortion services permitted by section 4.
 - **(4)** *Medically comparable procedure* The term medically comparable procedures means medical procedures that are similar in terms of health and safety risks to the patient, complexity, or the clinical setting that is indicated.
 - **(5)** *Pregnancy* The term pregnancy refers to the period of the human reproductive process beginning with the implantation of a fertilized egg.
-- **(6)** *State* The term State includes the District of Columbia, the Commonwealth of Puerto Rico, and each territory and possession of the United States, and any subdivision of any of the foregoing.
+- **(6)** *State* The term State includes the District of Columbia, the Commonwealth of Puerto Rico, and each territory and possession of the United States, and any subdivision of any of the foregoing, including any unit of local government, such as a county, city, town, village, or other general purpose political subdivision of a State.
 - **(7)** *Viability* The term viability means the point in a pregnancy at which, in the good-faith medical judgment of the treating health care provider, based on the particular facts of the case before the health care provider, there is a reasonable likelihood of sustained fetal survival outside the uterus with or without artificial support.

 ## § 4.
 Permitted services